 Google Maps led us into quite a few walls, so don’t rely on it.
 It’s helpful for finding general direction though, and recommendations on where to find a beer or food.

 If the prospect of wandering the streets like a pro (and out of tourists’ way) is appealing, we’d highly recommend you engage a guide for a couple of hours.
 Roberto from Airbnb Experiences was excellent!
 His Walk, Eat and Drink in Venice tour took us through charming back streets we’d never have found, and showed us there’s much life away from St Mark’s Square.
+Contact him directly for details or to arrange a bespoke trip if you like.

 Authentic dining options may be hard to spot